 Before coal can be burnt at a coal-fired power station, it needs to be processed and cleaned.
-This means that the coal actually has to be washed, usually at the mines themselves.154 This water-intensive process separates impurities from the coal through a flotation process.
-Due to their greater density, the impurities sink to the bottom while the coal floats freely.155 The use of groundwater during the coal washing process leads to the further depletion of this resource.156 Washing coal creates substantial amounts of contaminated 'sludge',^{vi 157} which must be disposed of in slurry dams, ^{vii} and can pollute freshwater supplies if stored incorrectly.158 viii Beneficiation is a mechanical process to improve the quality of coal prior to use.
+This means that the coal actually has to be washed, usually at the mines themselves.
+This water-intensive process separates impurities from the coal through a flotation process.
+Due to their greater density, the impurities sink to the bottom while the coal floats freely.
+The use of groundwater during the coal washing process leads to the further depletion of this resource.
+Washing coal creates substantial amounts of contaminated 'sludge',vi 157 which must be disposed of in slurry dams, vii and can pollute freshwater supplies if stored incorrectly.